 We have a storefront grant program $3000 per retail business available for facade improvements, until the money is expended.
 For a grant application, click here.

 For planter guidelines, click here.

 Our Clean Team is composed of three men and women from the Ready to Work program run by Central Union Mission.
-This job training program teaches discipline, hard word, and comradery.
-The Clean Team continues to work hard weeding our 200+ tree boxes, sweeping the sidewalks, and cleaning the gutters five days a week from 7:30 a.m. until 2:30 p.m.
+This job training program teaches discipline, hard work, and comradery.
+The Clean Team continues to weed our 200+ tree boxes, sweep the sidewalks, and clean the gutters five days a week from 7:30 a.m. until 2:30 p.m.
 Through their labor, we are able to raise the level of maintenance in the four commercial corridors of Dupont Circle: Connecticut Avenue, P Street, 18th Street, and 17th Street.

 We partner with the Dupont Circle BID, which has expanded the Clean Team to seven days a week.
 There are now six people sweeping P Street, Mass Ave, Connecticut Ave, 18th Street, and 17th Street.

 The Connecticut Avenue median is being maintained by the Clean Team with a mix of annual for a pop of color and perennials.
 Pink wave petunias were planted in the sun-soaked areas, and the flowers have never looked better!
 Thanks to the Clean Team for watering three days a week, and weeding it regularly.